-However, it can be really useful for some of us.
+However, they can be really useful for some of us.

-Go through this and if you can’t think of the situation in which these can help you I suggest saving your money.
+Go through this and if you can’t think of a situation in which these can help, I suggest saving your money.

 Cool features and electric scooter accessories you might need for improving electric scooter safety:

-If you are some more extreme rider, knee and elbow pads are necessary and all these other things can bring your safety to a much higher level.
+If you are a more extreme rider, knee and elbow pads are necessary and all these other things can bring your e-scooter safety to a much higher level.

 So, at the end of the day...think twice and choose wisely.